kripod/bookshelf-validate/README.md

 #### Model#validationErrors

-Call `validationErrors()` to see the results of your validation.
+Call `validationErrors()` on a model instance to see the results of your validation.

-If there are any invalid attributes on your model, the result will be a ValidationError object containing an object of attributes and their errors on the `data` property.
+If there are any invalid attributes on your model, the result will be a `ValidationError` object containing an object of attributes and their errors on the `data` property.

 If the `validateOnSave: true` option was configured, `validationErrors()` will